RIF Frequently Asked Questions

 What kinds of repairs can be paid for with RIF loans?

-RIF loans may only be used to repair the specific rental unit for which you apply.
+RIF loans may only be used to repair the specific rental unit(s) for which you apply.
 Repairs must address habitability concerns, improve energy or water efficiency, or make units accessible for individuals with disabilities.
 Repairs that are covered include, but are not limited to:

 Am I required to spend any of my funds?

 It is common for home repair costs (including soft costs like permits and drawings) to exceed the original cost estimate.
-Therefore, the RIF requires an additional 20% of the estimated project cost to be set aside to cover possible cost overruns.
-This can be achieved one of two ways:
+Therefore, RIF requires an additional 20% of the estimated project cost to be set aside to cover possible cost overruns.
+For example, for a minor repair loan, the repair cost estimate should be no more than $20,800 so that $4,200 can be set aside within the loan for contingencies.

 Does PHDC have contractors who will determine what repairs are needed and complete the repair work?